 Professional interior designers lead design teams from the early stages of a design project through to its installation as a finished interior space, and many students, after gaining work experience, will open their own design firms.
 Our interior design majors are given opportunities to develop leadership abilities, as well as entrepreneurial, communication and organizational skills before they graduate; and our support systems continue for them as alumni.

 All graduates complete a liberal arts and science core curriculum in addition to their major program; these courses enrich a student’s understanding of the world and help them frame their art and design studies into a broad intellectual context.
 High achieving students will also be invited to follow our Honors program to enhance their education.

-Introduction to Contemporary Math (University core - Quantum literacy)
+MATH 131 (Introduction to Contemporary Math (University core - Quantum literacy))

 Approved Natural/Physical Science (University Core)

 UNIV 200 (Writing and Rhetoric or Equivalent (University Core - Reaserch and Academic Writing))